rmukh/TVflowC--/README.md

 ## Examples
 You can learn the most basic usage example in examples/main_gray_test.py

-It requres: matplotlib and Pillow libraries to be installed
+It requires: matplotlib and Pillow libraries to be installed

-More details you can find by [https://rinatm.com/total-variation-flow-implementation-in-c-c/](https://rinatm.com/total-variation-flow-implementation/)
+More details you can find at [https://rinatm.com/total-variation-flow-implementation-in-c-c/](https://rinatm.com/total-variation-flow-implementation/)